 This drink is for Madonna.
 It’s called the 9 lives drink and it’s colored like original holy water.

 3/4 oz White Rum (Cruzan Aged Light Rum)

 Glass: Any Glass.

 Madonna’s song holy water cancels the apocalypse now that Ke$ha taught us the truth about ur incredible theory on MTV.
-Drink from ye own cisterns.
+If you can’t afford those expensive vitamins drink from ye own cisterns.
 It’s in the Catholic bible I have heard.

 He’s protesting absolutely insane ketchup laws Heinz Kerry and Heinz Kissinger are trying to pass.

 Paul Joseph Watson’s tangy tangerine propur filtered neomasculinity along with a strong work ethic and healthy diet will lead to success in the infowar.
 I’ll never walk in Chris Cocker‘s shadow Britney.
 That’s something I’ll never do.
 Call me sentimental.
 No matter what they take from me.
 They’ll never take my dignity.

 Aaron Russo (February 14, 1943 – August 24, 2007) was an American entertainment businessman, film producer and director, and political activist.
 He was best-known for producing such movies as Trading Places, Wise Guys, and The Rose.
 Later in life, he created various Libertarian-leaning political documentaries including Mad as Hell and America: Freedom to Fascism.
 After a 6-year battle with bladder cancer, Russo died on August 24, 2007.